Star shines with impressive Marble Hill performance

 “I’ve nothing at the minute target wise and we’ll see.”

-Pinar Del Rio (2-1) built on a promising debut to win the Tally Ho Stud Irish EBF (C&G) Maiden for Paddy Twomey and Billy Lee.
+Lee had earlier struck gold aboard Pinar Del Rio (2-1) in the Tally Ho Stud Irish EBF (C&G) Maiden.

 Third first time out at Naas, he put that experience to good use to beat Thunder Eclipse by a length and a quarter.

-“He’s an uncomplicated horse, he had a lovely first run and I was hoping coming here today that he might do something like that,” said Twomey.
+“He’s an uncomplicated horse, he had a lovely first run and I was hoping coming here today that he might do something like that,” said winning trainer Paddy Twomey.

 “He’s showing a lot of class and he has to step up now, whether that’s running back here or going to the UK, I don’t know.